F5Networks/f5-telemetry-streaming/docs/userguide/setting-up-consumer.rst

  - Host: The address of the Kafka system.
  - Port: The port of the Kafka system.
  - Topic: The topic where data should go within the Kafka system
+ - Protocol: The port of the Kafka system.
+Options: binaryTcp or binaryTcpTls.
+Default is binaryTcpTls

 ..
 NOTE:: To see more information about installing Kafka, see |Installing Kafka|.